beego/beedoc/en-US/quickstart/new.md

 ---
-name: Create new project
+name: Create a new project
 sort: 1
 ---

-# Creating project
+# Creating a new project

-Most of beego projects are created with the `bee` command.
+Most beego projects are created with the [`bee` command](../install/bee.md).
 Before starting anything, please make sure that you've already installed the `bee` tool and the `beego` package.
 If you don't have them yet, please read [Installing beego](../install) and [Installing bee tool](../install/bee.md) before you proceed.

 When you are ready, we can get started now.
-Open your terminal then go to your `$GOPATH` directory and then type `bee new quickstart`:
+Open your terminal, then go to your `$GOPATH` directory and then type `bee new quickstart`:

 	➜  src  bee new quickstart
 	[INFO] Creating application...